pyRiemann/pyRiemann-qiskit/doc/index.rst

-A typical use case would be to use vectorized covariance matrices in TangentSpace as an input for quantum classifiers.
+A typical use case would be to use vectorized covariance matrices in tangent space as an input for quantum classifiers.

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
 More practical information is on the